sailpoint-oss/golang-sdk/api_v3/docs/ServiceDeskIntegrationAPI.md

 [[Back to README]](../README.md)

-## GetStatusCheckDetails
+## Get the time check configuration

 > QueuedCheckConfigDetails GetStatusCheckDetails(ctx).Execute()

-Get the time check configuration
+Get the time check configuration of queued SDIM tickets.
+A token with Org Admin or Service Desk Admin authority is required to access this endpoint.

 ### Example